daverona/docker-cromwell/README.md

 Since cromwell runs in a Docker container on your host, your host is surely able to run workflows which utilize Docker images.
 The catch is, since cromwell runs in a container, a workflow cannot create another container in the cromwell container.
-However `cromwell` can log in to your host to run the workflow container.
+However user `cromwell` in the container can log in to your host to run the workflow container.

 For `cromwell` account to log in without password to your host, `cromwell`'s RSA public key needs to be added to your `${HOME}/.ssh/authorized_keys` file on the host: